Script47/EasyPHP/README.md

 EasyPHP
 =======

 A class containing various PHP functions to make a developers life easier.

-<b>Developer</b>: Script47
+Please feel free to add things to the class so we can make a better class.

 Example
 =======

-I did simple test which involved a HTML text input and a submit button, the goal was to showoff the functions which are used in EasyPHP to show you how you can write code quicker and more clearly using it.
+I did simple test which involved a HTML text input and a submit button, the goal was to show the differences in not using EasyPHP class and using it.

 <h3>Without EasyPHP</h3>